-This paper uses occupational employment and wage data for over 270 industries from 1990 to 2017 to estimate the percentage of an industry’s annual labor costs paid to perform regulation-related tasks.
+This paper uses occupational employment and wage data for over 270 industries from 1990 to 2017 to estimate the percentage of an industry's annual labor costs paid to perform regulation-related tasks.
 We hypothesize that this measure reflects the intensity of regulations that incentivize firm spending on compliance to avoid legal liability or regulatory sanctions.
-We study the sensitivity of this measure to shocks that in- crease or decrease regulatory intensity in the finance and energy sectors.
-Compared to text-based measures that count words in regulations, our Regulation Index reflects broader sources of regulation, can better detect the impact of regulations, and can better distinguish deregulation from increased regulation.
-Our measure is highly correlated with industry’s outsourced legal spending but offers more granular estimates for a larger number of industries with less cyclical variation in spending.
+We study the sensitivity of this measure to shocks that change regulatory intensity in the finance and energy sectors.
+Compared to text-based measures that count words in regulations, our Regulation Index reflects broader sources of regulation, can better detect the impact of regulations, and can better distinguish deregulation from regulation.
+Using microdata, our methodology can also detect increases in regulatory intensity for publicly traded firms relative to privately held firms within an industry following the Sarbanes-Oxley Act of 2002.

 JEL Classification: B4, C1, C43, C81, D2, D61, G01, G18,G2, G28, G38, H7, H1, K2, L5